humdrum-tools/humdrum-documentation/guide/ch38/index.md

 --------------------

-By a "comparison repertory" we mean a group of works, that we hypothesize do not show the same distinctive feature \-- although in other respects the works are similar.
+By a "comparison repertory" we mean a group of works, that we hypothesize do not show the same distinctive feature &mdash; although in other respects the works are similar.

 Suppose a scholar has observed a particular feature that appears to occur frequently in the music of Respighi.
-Is this pattern a characteristic feature of Respighi\'s music?
+Is this pattern a characteristic feature of Respighi's music?
 We cannot know this by looking only at the music of Respighi.
 We must choose a comparison repertory and show that the same feature is not common in the comparison group.

 Ideally, the researcher should choose a comparison repertory that is as similar as possible to the target repertory.
-For example, if we found that Respighi\'s music contrasted with Rameau\'s music, we would not be able to dismiss the possibility that the observed differences arise because of differences in nationality, or differences in stylistic period, or differences in instrumentation, etc. Choosing a similar
+For example, if we found that Respighi's music contrasted with Rameau's music, we would not be able to dismiss the possibility that the observed differences arise because of differences in nationality, or differences in stylistic period, or differences in instrumentation, etc. Choosing a similar